Join our Vincenzo’s Plate famiglia!

 • Remove the bowl from the pot and add five tablespoons of white sugar to then continue mixing until light and frothy.

-• Now, heat the egg whites over the hot water until you get stiff peaks.
+• Now, in a separate bowl, beat the egg whites over the hot water until you get stiff peaks.

 • Add the mascarpone into the yolks and mix until you get a beautiful thick cream for the Italian tiramisu.